-If you’re lucky, you get it only during a particular season, but perhaps you’re someone who has it all the time because it is literally impossible to escape dust mites or your beloved fur baby in the real world.
+If you're lucky, you get allergies only during a particular season, but perhaps you're someone who has it all the time because it is literally impossible to escape dust mites or your beloved fur baby in the real world.

 An allergen is not that harmless to someone with hay fever.
 In fact, it does a lot of harm and really affects the quality of life to a high degree.
 We could say it harms your life!
 After all, how can someone with sneezing attacks; itchy, runny, stuffy nose; red, watery eyes; headaches; fatigue; coughing, and hives enjoy life to the fullest?

 Modern medicine has some options for us, and most of them are well known to us all, but perhaps not well enough.
 Let's look at the conventional treatment options and see how helpful and safe they are.

 These drugs can cause drowsiness and dizziness and can actually cause headaches, which if you're experiencing hay fever symptoms, you most likely already have, but just in case you didn't, these drugs will get you one.